-Rifles: Rifles are what you use to harvest larger game animals, like deer, antelope and hogs.
+Types of Rifles: Rifles are used to harvest larger game animals, like deer, antelope, and hogs.

 - Rifles are measured by caliber and shoot one powerful bullet.

-- You have one bullet with each trigger pull, except for fully- automatic rifles.
-The rifle adds spin to the bullet giving it the longer distance and better I personally shoot a Tika 25-06.
+- You have one bullet with each trigger pull.
+The rifle adds spin to the bullet giving it a longer distance and better I personally shoot a Tika 25-06.

 - Shotguns are measured by gauge, i.e. 12-gauge, 16-gauge.